smcclab/smc-course/_assessments/04-lens-performance.md

 We make recordings of all performances, including performer's screens and faces for grading and archival purposes.
 Your performance must be recorded through our system with all performers present and all screens visible to be graded.
-We will provide you with the video of your whole concert via GitLab, and you should extract your part of the performance and upload it to your own fork of the gitlab template repo.
+We will provide you with the video of your whole concert via GitLab, and you should **extract your part of the performance** and **upload it to your own fork of the gitlab template repo**.

 {:.info-box}